gmucsn/mTree_learning_exercises/basic_auctions/step_4/README.md

     self.make_bid()
 ```

 Next, we will write our code to make a bid.
-In this case the agent will take the price estimate and simply bid that value.
+In this case the agent will take the value_estimate and simply bid that value.
+The agent will then send the bid to the institution.

 ```
 def make_bid(self):